List of tallest buildings in Vietnam

 This list of tallest buildings in Vietnam ranks skyscrapers in Vietnam by height.
 The tallest building in Vietnam is the 81-storey Landmark 81 in Ho Chi Minh City, which was completed in 2018 at the height of 461.2 m.
 It is the seventeenth tallest building in the world.

-Skyscrapers of Ha Noi are scattered across the western and southern parts of the city, most notably in Nam Từ Liêm, Cầu Giấy, Thanh Xuân and Hoàng Mai districts.
-This is because the city centre around Hoàn Kiếm district has a height restriction to preserve the old traditional and French Colonial architecture.
+Skyscrapers of Hanoi are scattered across the western and southern parts of the city, most notably in Nam Từ Liêm, Cầu Giấy, Thanh Xuân and Hoàng Mai districts.
+This is because the city centre around Hoàn Kiếm district has a height restriction to preserve the old traditional and French colonial architecture.
 Skyscrapers of Ho Chi Minh City are mostly around the city centre in District 1, District 7 and Bình Thạnh.

+Cities with the most high-rise buildings

 Tallest buildings

 This section contains a list of skyscrapers taller than 160 m at the highest point in Vietnam.
 Heights are retained from Council on Tall Buildings and Urban Habitat (CTBUH) database unless cited otherwise.